center-for-threat-informed-defense/summiting-the-pyramid/docs/scoringanalytic.rst

 Now that we understand the individual components of this analytic, we can now score the overall analytic.

 The individual observables, the Event ID 17 and the names of pipes created by CobaltStrike, have been scored at levels 5 and 1 respectively.
 The filter used to increase precision of the analytic has not been scored.
 The condition logic of the analytic indicates the relationships between the observables will be scored as an AND condition.
-Since the AND condition makes the observables dependent on the lowest level observable being fulfilled, the overall score of the analytic will be a **level 1**, falling to the :ref:`Operational Environmental Variables` level.
+Since the AND condition makes the observables dependent on the lowest level observable being fulfilled, the overall score of the analytic will be a **level 1**, falling to the :ref:`Ephemeral Values` level.

 .. figure:: _static/pipes_finalscore.png
    :alt: Suspicious Pipe Creation final score